Ogombo-collins/Cognizant-Data-Project---Gala-Groceries/README.md

 # Cognizant-Data-Project---Gala-Groceries
-An Exploratory Data Analysis of Gala Groceries sales data as the initial stage of heling the groceries company address its supply chain challenges
+An Exploratory Data Analysis of Gala Groceries sales data as the initial stage of helping the groceries company address its supply chain challenges

 Gala Groceries is a technology-led grocery store chain based in the USA.
 They rely heavily on new technologies, such as IoT to give them a competitive edge over other grocery stores.